RoyalVee/Nashville-Housing-Data---Data-Cleaning-Project/README.md

-# Nashville Housing Data (Data Cleaning Project)
+# Nashville Housing price prediction
-Data Cleaning Project on Nashville Housing Data
+This is a Machine Learning model for house sale price prediction in Nashville Area